firestarter/docs/rules.md

 ### Toxic behavior
 * Treat everyone with respect.
+* Any kind of sexual harassment in public and private chat is bannable.
 * Do not bully anyone.
 * Cursing is allowed, so long as it is not directed towards any particular person or figure.